 Flick Mixer Product Research for Remote Australian Communities

-Poorly performing taps can impact the householder's ability to maintain personal hygiene and health.
-Washing children under 5 years of age is the highest priority, working and reliable taps form the basis of any healthy personal, family and community living environment.
+Poorly performing taps can impact family's ability to maintain personal hygiene and health.
+Washing children under 5 years of age is the highest priority, working and reliable taps are fundamental to maintaining healthy living environments.

-Taking this into consideration, 12 mixers were thoroughly analysed, the following points were addressed:
+Taking this into consideration, 12 mixers were thoroughly analysed with the following considerations:

-What quality differences are there amongst the models currently on the market?
+What quality differences are there among the models currently on the market?

 Establish performance criteria for specifying flick mixers

 Disassemble, identify, analyse and evaluate materials, components, methods of fixing, etc…

 Evaluate fastening to basins, walls, etc…